DiptoSarkar182/galaxy_tech/README.md

 - UI/UX improvement
 - Admin can manage and view all users orders and the site content.
 - Rating and review for each product.
-- Email service for new user sign up, order confirmation.

 ## Getting Started